 Like other judges and prosecutors working with juvenile criminal defendants, Elaine believes that youthful crime records should not be sealed after the child becomes an adult.
 She notes that this gives gangs the incentive to use juveniles as "shooters," since the penalties they face if caught are relatively light.
-Unlike many of her fellow prosecutors, though, Elaine is wary of the claims made by the police in certain cases:

-"There are a number of cases in which I go before the judge and request charges be dismissed because I'm convinced that the cop was lying.
+Unlike many of her fellow prosecutors, though, Elaine is wary of the claims made by the police in certain cases: "There are a number of cases in which I go before the judge and request charges be dismissed because I'm convinced that the cop was lying.
 Some white cops just decide they're going to ride into the ghetto and lock up some little nigger tonight.
 When I think that's going on, I seek dismissal and take the files right to the shredder.
 Police officers have too much discretion; sometimes they abuse it."

 But these occasions are not the norm.
 Elaine's views of the role of police in poor black communities are complicated.
 "Sure," she says, "the police patrol our community, sweeping these young men into jail.
 But those kids are doing terrible things.
 If something is wrong with our community, then we've got to fix it, and [if we did] we wouldn't have to be concerned about the attitudes of white cops."
+That was Elaine's final word on the subject: whatever depredations we blacks might suffer at the hands of a hostile majority; however bad the hand we might have been dealt by an indifferent or hostile universe, whatever the extent of social responsibility for the conditions which breed depravity and violence - at the end of the day, our burden remained, to stand ourselves up, dust ourselves off, and move forward for the sake of ourselves and our children.

 What manner of people are you, who live like this?"
 The question is unavoidable.
 It may be true that black Americans are a diminished people who have survived, more or less intact, after a tremendous travail.
 But this is not the only truth.
 Blacks are a people of resourcefulness, ingenuity, creativity, courage, beauty and wonder.
 Foremost, blacks are a quintessentially American people.
 But the historical scar tissue so evidently manifest in the lives of these poor, black urban masses makes their circumstance special.
-Intellectuals have the responsibility to tell truths as they understand them-especially unpalatable ones.
+Intellectual have the responsibility to tell truths as they understand them-especially unpalatable ones.
 It does no good to say that criminals are a minority of black persons; that there are good and sufficient reasons for their troubling behaviors; that others, who are not black, have also fallen short.
 These are truths, of course; but voicing them changes nothing.

 Middle-class blacks must admit, and begin to overcome, their fear in the face of this carnage.
 We are afraid to go into these communities.
 We do not recognize these kids as us; the distance is great and difficult to bridge.
 We are embarrassed by their behavior; we pick up the newspaper with trepidation, bracing ourselves for news that the latest crime has been committed by a black person.
 This silence is costly.
 All blacks are connected - by bonds of history, family, conscience and common perception in the eyes of others - to those in the urban slums.
-Black clergy, intellectuals, businessmen and ordinary folk must create hope in these desolate young lives; they must work to rebuild these communities; they must become their brother's keeper.
+Black clergy, intellectuals, businessmen and ordinary folk must strive to create hope in these desolate young lives; we must work to rebuild these communities; we must become our brother's keeper.
 Many are already doing so, but even more is required.
+I sorely wish that the activists of the Black Lives Matter movement had a better understanding of this essential point.